|" width="300" height="60">|

 I have had a few requests for copies of the photos, I will charge £5 per digital image.
 These images will be higher quality and cleaned up versions of the images on the site.
 But please note I keep the copyright of the images at all times, so if you want to use in publications etc you need to speak to me first.

-This site was last updated: 8th January 2019 (add colour slide images to the the Vibrators page)
+This site was last updated: 18th April 2020 (add copies of all negatives I have to the page)